 The PEIR evaluated two alternatives for repowering the APWRA.
 Alternative 1 provided for a limited level of repowering with 417 megawatts (MW) of generating capacity, equal to the operating capacity that existed in 1998 when the County first approved a program for repowering the APWRA.
 Alternative 2 provided for a maximum buildout of 450 MW of capacity, which represented a modest increase of less than 10% percent over Alternative 1.
 Both alternatives were evaluated at an equal level of detail.
 Because the County adopted and certified the PEIR without identifying a preferred alternative, the County is able to approve wind energy development consistent with either alternative.
-As discussed at length in Chapter 2, the County will not approve a project that results in more than 450 MW of production capacity in the APWRA without additional CEQA review, such as an EIR, to address the cumulative environmental impacts that were not addressed in the PEIR.
+As discussed at length in Chapter 2, the total program potential would be increased to 479.3 MW taking into consideration all of the operational, approved, and proposed projects within the APWRA.
+Although this is more than the 450 MW of production capacity described in the PEIR as Alternative 2, the proposed project by itself would not result in the total capacity evaluated in the PEIR being exceeded. tThe County will not approve a project that results in more than 450 MW of production capacity in the APWRA without additional CEOA review, such as an EIR, to address the cumulative environmental impacts that were not addressed in the PEIR.
+The analysis of cumulative impacts in Chapter 5 of this SEIR considers development of a total of 479.3 MW within the APWRA among the past, present and reasonably foreseeable projects contributing to cumulative impacts on various resources.
 The capacity of the APWRA for development of wind energy would not change or decrease as a result of the Project or as a consequence of the updated information being provided, because the existing and currently approved projects, when combined with the Project, would not exceed 450 MW.